 Professor Thériault recently co-edited [Vulnerable: The Law, Policy and Ethics of COVID-19] (uOttawa Press, 2020), and [Peuples autochtones et intégrations régionales.
 Pour une durabilité repensée des ressources naturelles et de la biodiversité] (Presses Universitaires de Rennes, 2020).
 Professor Thériault is currently involved in multiple international and interdisciplinary research projects, including the SSHRC funded projects [Knowledge Network on Mining Encounters and Indigenous Sustainable Livelihood (MinErAL)], and [Environmental Justice in Canadian Law and Policy].

-In 2019, she was appointed to the Executive Committee of the Pierre Elliott Trudeau Alumni Network.
-She is also a member of the Global Young Academy.
+Professor Thériault is a member of the Executive Committee of the Alumni Network of the Pierre Elliott Trudeau Foundation and of the Global Young Academy.